Quills Quotes & Notes: An article about Ken Lavigne - Tenor

 Ken has been singing professionally since his graduation and he takes his music very seriously, but not himself.
 “I want to do an impeccable job,” he added laughing, “but as for myself, I am human.
 I need to engage the audience and talk about the music.
 I share stories about the songs and about my life, whatever comes to mind.”

-On the program are songs that will touch every heart - The Prayer, Music of the Night from Phantom of the Opera by Andrew Lloyd Webber, Song of the Mira, Nessum Dorma, Hymn a l’amour by Edith Piaf and of course, Danny Boy.
+On his programs are songs that touch every heart - The Prayer, Music of the Night from Phantom of the Opera by Andrew Lloyd Webber, Song of the Mira, Nessum Dorma, Hymn a l’amour by Edith Piaf and of course, Danny Boy and many more.

 An evening with Ken will have you believing that you can do anything when you put your heart to it – for Ken is doing just that.

-Note: There are many more articles on this site.
-Follow the link to view the Index of Articles.
+NOTE: There are many more articles on this site about great musicians and artists - see Index of Articles.